Menu Close

 Here are a few methods of gaining emotional resilience and breaking emotional addiction:

-• Re-wire your brain’s reward system: Whether through meditations or daily affirmations, your goal is to gain the power to produce real change.
+• Re-wire your brain’s reward system – Whether through meditations or daily affirmations, your goal is to gain the power to produce real change.
 When an emotion starts to overpower you, give yourself time to calm down, even if that means stepping away from a situation.
 Some people find mantras they can repeat in emotionally charged situations.

-• Care for your self-esteem: When you discover an emotional addiction, you may feel shame.
+• Care for your self-esteem – When you discover an emotional addiction, you may feel shame.
 Try to show compassion and understanding to yourself.
-Self-esteem is like an emotional immune system — if nurtured, it can provide strength.
-Move forward focusing on the things you appreciate about yourself and the hope of a better future.
+Self-esteem is like an emotional immune system—if nurtured, it can provide strength.
+Move forward, focusing on the things you appreciate about yourself and the hope of a better future.

-• Have patience: Most people develop emotional addictions after decades, so it’s unrealistic to expect instant change.
+• Have patience – Most people develop emotional addictions after decades, so it’s unrealistic to expect instant change.
 Dedicate yourself to the process, but take breaks when needed.
 Re-programming how your brain responds to circumstances takes time.
 Keep your chin up and celebrate the small victories along the way.

-Get Help for Co-Existing Emotional Addiction
+Get Help for Co-Existing Emotional Addiction at 7 Summit Pathways